grisuno/resma/README.md

 ## ❤️ Acknowledgments

 We thank our collaborators and funding agencies.
-All code and data will be released under the MIT License upon publication.
+All code and data will be released under the GPLv3 License upon publication.

 This is not just a theory—it’s a testable promise.